bright/new-www/content/blog/integrating-firebase-into-tuist-project.md

 Enough for now, that is mostly all that we need for now to continue.
 Nevertheless I highly encourage you to have a deeper look into [Tuist](https://tuist.dev) - thing you will not regret doing.

 ## Why Crashlytics?
-Answer here is simple: Crashlytics is battle tested tool that allows you control your app stability.
+Answer here is simple: Crashlytics is battle tested tool that allows you to control your app stability.
 It is free as well.
 And as we all know free is fair price to pay.
 You might stick to plain Xcode organiser insights or different tool, yet today is a day of Crashlytics.

 ## But there is more than one... 🧐
 ...way of integrating third parties using Tuist.